 No company wants to face a communications or public relations crisis, but at times, a situation is unavoidable.
 That’s why organizations both large and small depend on the expertise and savvy of public relations (PR) professionals for things like reputation management.
 These specialists help them navigate the challenges of today’s increasingly complex media landscape.
-If you’re interested in advancing your career in public relations, then earning a master’s in public relations might be the right step for you.
+If you’re interested in advancing your career in public relations, which is a branch of communications degree, then earning a master’s in public relations might be the right step for you.

 What is public relations?

 Public relations is the practice of using effective communication to maintain a positive relationship between a client or organization and the public and its customers.
 This field of work usually entails the strategic communication of information, branding and marketing strategies, crisis and reputation management, and more.